AgalmicVentures/Werk/README.md

 * `reload`: Reloads the configuration.
 * `quit`: Quits the application cleanly, running shutdown commands and actions.

-### Simulation
+### Historical Data Replay
-Runs with the simulation flag set use a `TimeSeriesReplayer` to replay 1 or more data sources (CSV's, PCAP's, etc.) as events.
+Runs without the real time flag set use a `TimeSeriesReplayer` to replay 1 or more data sources (CSV's, PCAP's, etc.) as events.
 This allows for simple testing against multiple sources of historical data.